 Practitioners (from primary, secondary, ASN and CLD) are invited to commit 10 hours of participation between September 2020 and March 2021 including online twilight sessions (provided by FSC Scotland and the John Muir Trust) and trialling techniques and resources with their own pupils.

-This professional learning programme is free of charge for schools and participating establishments within the Tayside region thanks to funding from Education Scotland.
+This professional learning programme is free of charge for schools and participating establishments within the Tayside and Fife region thanks to funding from Education Scotland.

 STEM By Nature Professional Learning Programme Outcomes